Residential Life and Housing/Food Accommodations

 - You will be contacted by Disability Services on receipt of request.

-- The Accommodated Housing team will meet to consider all accommodation requests after the housing request deadline.
+- The Disability Services Team will meet to consider all accommodation requests after the housing request deadline.

 - For first year students, notification of housing placement will be provided at the same time all students are provided their housing notifications.